zaiste/facebookgraph/README.md

 * it uses `async/await` syntax
 * it works only with Node.js 7.6+
 * it uses TypeScript
-* it comes with built-in pagination for fetching particular nodes and search
+* it comes with built-in pagination for fetching data from particular nodes or via search

 **Table of Contents**